SimonHansul/EcotoxSystems.jl/paper/paper.md

 ![fig1](fig1.png)
 **Figure 1: Example simulation of the ODE system.
 Growth and reproduction are simulated at three temperatures for a hypothetical organism, using the default parameters and code provided in the main text.**

-### Example simulations of the ABM
+### Example simulations of the individual-based model

-To take this to the population-level, in principle only need to change the simulator.
+To take this to the population-level, in principle we only need to change the simulator.
-Instead of `DEBODE.simulator`, we call `DEBABM.simulator`. <br>
+Instead of `ODE_simulator`, we call `IBM_simulator`. <br>

+For simulations of population dynamics we will tpyically want to include individual variability.
+For this purpose, any species-level parameter can also be provided as a distribution.
-For simulations of population dynamics we will tpyically want to include individual variability, which is done through the zoom factor `Z` (see model description for details). <br>
+By default, we provide individual variability through the zoom factor `Z` (see model description for details). <br>
-In addition, we might want to adjust some global parameters (longer simulation timespan and higher food input rate), by modify the `glb`-entries. <br>
+In addition, we might want to adjust some global parameters (longer simulation timespan and higher food input rate), by modifying the `glb`-entries. <br>
 Since the ABM is always stochastic, it is also a good idea to run repeated simulations.
-This can be done by manually writing a for loop, or with the `@replicates` macro.
+This can be done by manually writing a loop, or with the `@replicates` macro.

 ```
 using MechanisticEffectModels.DEBABM, DataFrames, Distributions